anjanpaul/AWS/README.md

 A continuous delivery service that enables IT teams to define the steps and workflows required to release software.
 For example, deploy software packages to dev and staging environments first, where a series of tests and scans are run, before it's released to production instances.

-## AWS CodeBuild

-A continuous integration service that builds and compiles source code, runs a predefined set of tests and generates artifacts as deployable software.

 ## AWS CodeCommit:

 A source control service on AWS that hosts private Git repositories and works seamlessly with existing Git-based tools.
 Because it is available on AWS portal as a hosted platform, developers can also use the console version to collaborate and commit, branch and perform other operations on the code repositories from a web UI.